BCDA-APS/urRobot/docs/index.md

 The RTDE I/O interface provides functions for reading and writing to the digital and analog I/O pins on the robot controller, as well as the ability to adjust the speed slider.

-## Additional Features

-### Waypoints
-Cartesian (linear in tool space) and joint space waypoints in can be defined using the provided `waypointJ.db` and `waypointL.db` databases.
-It is often most useful to load many waypoints using a substitutions file and configure the waypoints later at runtime.
-An example substitutions file can be found at `urRobotApp/iocsh/waypoints.substitutions`.

-### Paths
-Paths of waypoints can be defined using the provided `path.db` and `path_waypoint.db` databases.
-Like waypoints, it is often useful to load several paths with a number of possible points using a substitutions file.
-An example can be found at `urRobotApp/iocsh/paths.substitutions`.